sahands/simple-sat/README.rst

       --output_filter OUTPUT_FILTER
                             only output variables with namesstring with given string.
-      -r, --recursive       use the recursive backtracking algorithm.
+      --iterative           use the iterative solver.
       -i INPUT, --input INPUT
                             read from given file instead of stdin.